Are you considering an MSW? Interested in having an MSW student as a mentor this academic year?

 Student Financial Support

-The LCOE offers two Stipend Programs to support Latinx students’ education and training in social work practice with Latinx communities.
-In addition, MSW. and Ph.D. students conducting or presenting their research related to the behavioral health care needs of Latinx communities can apply for the LCOE Academic and Professional Development Awards.
+The LCOEBH offers a Stipend to support Latinx students’ education and training in social work practice with Latinx communities.
+In addition, MSW and PhD students conducting or presenting their research related to the behavioral health care needs of Latinx communities can apply for the LCOEBH Academic and Professional Development Awards.